Who can get it? When? And all the latest updates and announcements.

 As COVID-19 vaccines become available, Giant Eagle Pharmacy is prepared to make this protection available to you and your family as part of our ongoing commitment to keeping communities safe and healthy.

-There are currently three vaccines that have received Emergency Use Authorization:
+There are currently three vaccines:

 The Pfizer and Moderna vaccines require two doses, scheduled several weeks apart for maximum efficacy.
 The Janssen vaccine only requires one dose.
 Eligibility is determined by state and local health departments in accordance with federal guidelines